Tax consequences of private company payments and asset transfers

 Many separating couples operate businesses through a variety of different corporate and trust structures for tax minimisation purposes.
 Such structures can complicate property settlements if certain tax costs are not identified and taken into account at the time of settlement negotiations.

 Not unlike public companies, private companies have shareholders and payments are often made to these shareholders (in addition to that shareholder’s salary).
 These payments are referred to as dividends.
 Ordinarily, a dividend payment received by a shareholder will be taxable, as if it were regular income.

-However, historically such payments to shareholders were often referred to as “loans”; thereby avoiding any taxation that would be paid on such dividends.
+However, historically such payments to shareholders were often referred to as “loans”.
+Thereby avoiding any taxation that would be paid on such dividends.
 Typically payments of this nature would be made to the Directors themselves, as shareholders, because using company money taxed at 30% gives more spend than paying marginal income tax rates.
-Not surprisingly, the Australian Taxation Office tried to minimise business owners treating company money as their own by implementing Division 7A of the Income Tax Assessment Act 1936 (“Div 7A”) (“The Tax Act”).
+Not surprisingly, the Australian Taxation Office tried to minimise business owners treating company money as their own.
+This was done by implementing Division 7A of the Income Tax Assessment Act 1936 (“Div 7A”) (“The Tax Act”).

 Overview: Division 7A

 In certain circumstances, the transfer of an asset or payment from a private company to a party (or associate) will result in that party being deemed to receive a taxable dividend.
 A “payment” can include the transfer of property, a lease, licence or other right to use an asset, or the granting of guarantees and meeting of guarantee obligations.

 Div 7A treats 3 kinds of amounts as deemed dividends paid by a private company: